PrathamGoswami21/Cloud-Computing-Pratham/README.md

 **Data Exploration and Filteration**
-- Exoloring the Data and filtering to only see the rows with adult students (Age > 18)
+- Expoloring the Data and filtering to only see the rows with adult students (Age > 18)
   ![Screenshot 2025-03-26 171009](https://github.com/user-attachments/assets/c1e9cea9-154d-4d1b-b42f-580fe4c0e8cf)